ahmetozer/sandal/Readme.md

     cp-n: Copy host’s resolv.conf file if the container image does not exist or is the empty
     image: Do nothing, use the image’s resolv.conf if it exists.
     ipaddress: you can provide multiple nameservers (IPv4 and IPv6) by argument, it is overwrites to container’s resov.conf.
-- -rm
+- -keep
-    remove container files on the exit
+    do not remove container files on exit
+    (for background proccesses, system it will always keep)
 - -ro
     read-only rootfs
 - -sq string